redhat-intel-ai-hackathon-raft-rag/data-processing/README.md

 - Include a screenshot capturing the results of the test script showcasing the use of the Intel OpenVINO model server for inference.

 - Include a screenshot showcasing the underlying platform supporting the Intel Xeon Processor AMX feature.

+### Legal

+Apache-2.0 licensed, refer to the LICENSE file in the top level directory.